-The Museum is open 10 AM to 4 PM every Wednesday to Sunday.
-Train rides are available on Saturdays and Sundays.
+The Museum Gift Shop and Ticket Office is open 10 AM to 4 PM, Wednesdays through Sundays.
+Train rides are only available on Saturdays and Sundays.
 Be sure to check our calendar for planned events and departure times.

 Our train operates on a six mile rail line between Parrish and Willow, Florida in rural Manatee County.
 Built by the Seaboard Air Line Railroad in the early 1900s, this was the first line through Manatee County.
 Following the merger of the Atlantic Coast Line and Seaboard Airline in 1967, this line was downgraded and finally abandoned in 1986.